tararee/node-js-playlist-master/readme.md

 create two directories client and server inside of WorkoutLog directory

-in command line  cd to wherever WorkoutLog is/lives
+in command line  cd to wherever WorkoutLog is/lives# newmeanjs